tailrecursion/stasis/README.md

 # stasis

-Experimental, totally unusable proof-of-concept Clojure to Java quasicompiler.
+An experimental, totally unusable proof-of-concept Clojure to Java quasi-compiler.

 This: